abhishek-chattopadhyay/project-2-financial-analysis/README.md

 - A detailed Jupyter notebook can be found in the [code](/code) folder.
 - Relevant plots can be found in the [plot](/plot) folder.
 - A ready-to-work-on data file (csv format) can be found in the [data](/data) folder.
 - The final presentation is added to the [presentation](/presentation) folder.
-Hallo